4fd81048-Brian/DirectRemove-SCVMHost/README.md

 https://www.miru.ch/how-to-manually-remove-a-host-from-scvmm-2012-sp1/

 To run this script

-Launch SQL Server Management Studio and select your VMM database.
+1. Launch SQL Server Management Studio and select your VMM database.
-Expand Tables, select dbo.tbl_ADHC_Host and right-click and choose Select top 1000 rows.
-Find the GUID for the host to be deleted

-Create a new Query and backup the database

--- To backup the database (replace "VirtualManagerDB" with your VMM Database name and "C:\Support" with a folder name to store the backup).
-Then copy the backup somewhere else.
+2. New Query with current connection

 BACKUP DATABASE VirtualManagerDB TO DISK = 'C:\Support\VirtualManagerDB.bak';

-GO

-Create a new query and copy/paste the script comments replacing "VirtualManagerDB" with your VMM Database name and replacing YourHostGUID with the HostGUID identified above.
+3. Execute the backup
+4. New Query with current connection

+SELECT [HostID], [ComputerName]
+FROM [tbl_ADHC_Host]
+WHERE [ComputerName] = 'GBODC-S2D-N2.ad.ugdsb.on.ca'

+5. Note the HostID
+6. New Query with current connection
+7. Paste the Script DirectRemove-SCVMHost script
+8. Replace {YourHostID} with the HostID identified above.
-Execute and review the output for errors.
+9. Execute and review the output for errors.